 - 3-5 bullet points (at most) of something that was actually achieved in the week (placements appeared, secured placements, interviews conducted, etc.)

-- 30-40 bullet points of ongoing work – a long list of attempted contact (called and left message, journalist wasn’t available, suggested we call back next year, etc.)
+- 30-40 bullet points of ongoing work – a long list of attempted contact (called and left a message, the journalist wasn’t available, suggested we call back next year, etc.)

 Now I realize some agencies do a better job at this than others, but really, where’s the value in all this “potential results” discussion?
 If you were to just focus on the actual results accomplished, the reports and calls would be much shorter.